mechatroner/RBQL/rbql/DEV_README.md

 * Consider disabling a1, a2 etc variables when header is enabled.
 This is to make sure that the user knows what query mode they are in.

 * Make RBQLContext local variable by defining aggregation functions inside the compile_and_run function.

+* Do not create TopWriter without top_count, use the base writer directly instead.